keptn/tutorials/site/tutorials/snippets/09/monitoring/setupDynatrace.md

     ![Dynatrace API V2 Token](./assets/dt_apiv2_token.png)
     ![Dynatrace API V1 Token](./assets/dt_apiv1_token.png)

-1. Store your credentials in a Kubernetes secret by executing the following command.
+1. Store your credentials in a Keptn-managed secret by executing the following command.
 The `DT_TENANT` has to be set according to the appropriate pattern:
   - Dynatrace SaaS tenant (this format is most likely for you): `{your-environment-id}.live.dynatrace.com`
   - Dynatrace-managed tenant: `{your-domain}/e/{your-environment-id}`

     If running on a Unix/Linux based system, you can use variables for ease of use.
-Naturally, it is also fine to just replace the values in the `kubectl` command itself.
+Naturally, it is also fine to just replace the values in the `keptn` command itself.

     <!-- var DT_TENANT -->
     <!-- var DT_API_TOKEN -->